Face the Music

-Two cohorts of this weekly workshop are launching in April of 2021:
+Two cohorts of this weekly program are launching soon!

-If the dates and times don't work, fear not!
+If the dates and times don't work for your schedule, fear not!

 To be notified about the next cohort of this program, simply email email@example.com with "Face the Music" as your subject heading.